oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Microsoft Teams has a dedicated Virtual Local Area Network (VLAN) within the Microsoft cloud.
 - Microsoft Teams leverages Azure's Distributed Denial of Service (DDoS) protection capabilities.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for all gateway configurations.
+- The organisation is responsible for all gateway configurations.

 ### Fax machines and multifunction devices